Miami Beach Pride Week: Friday events

-MIAMI BEACH, Fla. - The LGBTQ community is celebrating Pride Week with a series of events in Miami and Miami Beach until Sunday.
+MIAMI BEACH, Fla. - The LGBTQ community is celebrating Pride Week with several events Friday in Miami Beach.

 SUNSET SOCIAL